 How did it all begin? in 1982, Vancouver Lions Club members “Bud” Pasmore and Doug Rae got this crazy idea to do a great big food drive and gained the help of Hazel Dell and Orchards/Evergreen Lions Clubs.

 The first couple of years were tough, but they got it done.
-At this time they did not have access to semi-trucks, forklifts, pallets or many volunteers, so the drive happen over the course of several days.
+At this time they did not have access to semi-trucks, forklifts, pallets or many volunteers, so the drive happened over the course of several days.

 The food drive idea became officially known as Interservice Walk & Knock.
-The Columbian Newspaper got involved by arranging for the paper bag inserts that go into the newspaper, paid sponsors, marketing, and assigned a reporter to get the word out.
+The Columbian newspaper got involved by arranging for the paper bag inserts that go into the newspaper, paid sponsors, marketing, and assigned a reporter to get the word out.
 The Inter-Service endeavor goal of $100,000 worth of food was set and reached.
 That equated to 42 tons of food.

-The record of 155 tons was achieved.
+A record 155 tons - 310,000 pounds - of donated food was achieved.

 Roughly 3,600 volunteers came out to help.
 The volunteers collected more than 20% more food from the previous year despite a 21% decrease of volunteers.

-Volunteers collected about 142 tons of food.
+Volunteers collected about 284,000 pounds of food.

-133 tons of food and $25,000 was collected in spite of the snowstorm.
+More than 133 tons - 266,000 pounds of food and $25,000 were collected in spite of a snowstorm and bitter cold.

-Over $15,000 was raised in 2014, and over 133 tons of food was collected by 4,000 volunteers.
+More than $15,000 was raised in 2014, and more than 266,000 pounds of food were collected by 4,000 volunteers.

-Walk & Knock volunteers collected 252,000 pounds of food that was donated to families in need through the Clark Couonty Food bank.
+Walk & Knock volunteers collected 252,000 pounds of food that was donated to families in need.